Skip to content

 Another clause is often included which provides the attorney with the authority to manage all their real and personal property (which includes their home, vehicle, and personal possession).
 The attorney has the authority to make repairs, pay expenses and to deal with the donor’s property as the donor would themselves.
 The attorney should ensure that the attorney’s personal property is safe and kept in a secure place and that proper insurance is maintained.

 Any income received or expenses incurred need to be properly documented.
 If a property is rented or sold, the funds are to go directly to the donor.
-Any property of the donor that is sold is to be for a reasonable price.
+Any property of the donor that is sold is to be at fair market value.

 Gift Giving